How to Use mkdir, touch, and echo - Create Files in Linux

 Adding second line

-Linny-senpai: cat displays the entire file at once, making it handy for checking short files.
+Linny-senpai: cat displays the whole file at once.
+That makes it handy for short files.

 Concatenate and Display Multiple Files